Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 # make our predictions!
 loyalty_predictions = regressor.predict(to_be_scored)
 ```
 <br>
-Just like that, we have made our *loyalty_score* predictions for these missing customers.
-Due to the impressive metrics on the test set, we can be reasonably confident with these scores.
-This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and comms.
+Just like that, I made my *loyalty_score* predictions for these missing customers.
+Due to the impressive metrics on the test set, I was reasonably confident with these scores.
+This extra customer information will ensure my client can undertake more accurate and relevant customer tracking, targeting, and comms.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+I could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that I have as much useful information available for predicting customer loyalty.